 The ALTERNATE TRANSLATION BIBLE is an original translation of the Hebrew and Greek Scripture which sounds very different than any other translation you have ever read.

 The ALTERNATE TRANSLATION BIBLE reflects the translator's choice of definitions, amplification and paraphraseology which is the fruit of years of deep spiritual communion with Christ Jesus, and long periods of prayer, study and meditation in the Scripture.

 The ALTERNATE TRANSLATION BIBLE is a spiritual translation of the Bible and is not intended to replace traditional translations.

 The translator believes that Jesus Christ is the only begotten Son of God, and that the man, Christ Jesus, is the only Mediator between man and God.

 The translator also believes that Elijah came again (Matt 11:14) in Jesus of Nazareth (Matt 11:14), and that Righteous Adam was regenerated in him (Matt 19:28).

 The King James Translators were not spiritual men.
 They were scholars who, themselves, perceived the Deity of the Scripture as an unforgiving, punishing God.
-But there is another Message, a spiritual understanding of the Scripture called the Doctrine of Christ, which reveals a loving God, whose sole intention towards mankind is to deliver us from hell and death.
+But there is another Message, a spiritual understanding of the Scripture called the Doctrine of Christ, which reveals a loving God, whose sole intention towards mankind is to deliver us from destruction and death.